-Ever have sore eyes?
+Ever have sore or dry eyes?
 Feel like you want some relief?

 In this article, we cover the best eye drops for dry eyes.